SSLIS/pizzaParty/README.md

 # Pizza Party 🍕🤤

 Wout loves making pizza and is always looking for new recipes.
 Want to help him out?
+Find out how in [this repository's wiki](https://github.com/WoutDLN/pizzaParty/wiki).

 ## About